-With a week to go before Valentine’s Day, love is certainly in the air.
-Too bad it’s not alone.
-For many of us, the countdown to February 14 brings with it an increasing level of stress as we struggle to find a great present, make a reservation at the right restaurant, and most importantly figure out a way to pay for it all.
-In order to help support the cause, Card Hub today released its annual list of Valentine’s Day spending tips, which could collectively produce hundreds of dollars in savings for any love-sick romantic who plays his or her cards right.
+For many of us, the countdown to February 14 brings with it an increasing level of stress as we struggle to find a great present, make a reservation at the right restaurant and, most importantly, find a way to pay for it all.

 Card Hub surveyed the nation’s largest credit card issuers to determine how they plan on expressing their love for their dear customers this Valentine’s Day.
 Here’s what we learned: